Streets of Rage 2: Ports

 The game was released for Japan's Virtual Console on May 15, 2007, and then released on North America's on May 21, 2007, and on Europe's on June 1, 2007.
 The original game was released for the iPhone and iPod Touch in April 2011.
 Streets of Rage 2 was released on the PlayStation Network June 28, 2011 for the PlayStation 3.
-It was published on Valve's Steam platform on 26 January 2011, both as stand-alone purchase and part of the SEGA Genesis / Mega Drive Classics Pack 4.
-On August 29, 2007, Streets of Rage 2 was released on Xbox Live Arcade for the Microsoft Xbox 360 console, featuring filtered graphics and online co-operative play.
+It was published on Steam on 26 January 2011, both as stand-alone purchase and part of the SEGA Genesis / Mega Drive Classics Pack 4.
+On August 29, 2007, Streets of Rage 2 was released on Xbox Live Arcade for the Xbox 360 console, featuring filtered graphics and online co-operative play.
 It was later removed from the service in June 2012 and replaced with the Streets of Rage Collection, which includes all three games of the series.
-The game was released on the Nintendo Switch Online + Expansion Pack on October 25, 2021.3D Streets of Rage 2 was developed by M2 as part of the 3D Classics series for the Nintendo 3DS.
-It was released on April 29, 2015, in Japan and July 23, 2015, in North America, Europe and Australia.
+The game was released on the Nintendo Classics service on October 25, 2021.

+3D Streets of Rage 2 was developed by M2 as part of the 3D Classics series for the Nintendo 3DS.
+It was released on April 29, 2015, in Japan and worldwide on July 23, 2015.
 In addition to being redesigned with the stereoscopic 3D effects of the 3DS, it features two new gameplay modes in Rage Relay and Casual Mode.
 Rage Relay allows the player to play through the game using all four characters in any chosen order, and will switch to the next in line each time they die.
 Casual Mode allows players to instantly defeat enemies, including bosses, by knocking them to the ground or using combos.